W. E. B. Du Bois: World War II

 Du Bois opposed the US intervention in World War II, particularly in the Pacific War, because he believed that China and Japan were emerging from the clutches of white imperialists.
 He felt that the European Allies waging war against Japan was an opportunity for whites to reestablish their influence in Asia.
 He was deeply disappointed by the US government's plan for African Americans in the armed forces: Blacks were limited to 5.8% of the force, and there were to be no African-American combat units – virtually the same restrictions as in World War I. With blacks threatening to shift their support to President Franklin D. Roosevelt's Republican opponent Wendell Willkie in the 1940 election, Roosevelt appointed a few blacks to leadership posts in the military.Dusk of Dawn, Du Bois's second autobiography, was published in 1940.
 The title refers to his hope that African Americans were passing out of the darkness of racism into an era of greater equality.
 The work is part autobiography, part history, and part sociological treatise.
 Du Bois described the book as "the autobiography of a concept of race ... elucidated and magnified and doubtless distorted in the thoughts and deeds which were mine ...
 Thus for all time my life is significant for all lives of men."
+While at Atlanta, he also founded the journal Phylon in 1940.

-In 1943, at age 75, Du Bois was abruptly fired from his position at Atlanta University by college president Rufus Clement.
+In 1943, at the age of 75, Du Bois was abruptly fired from his position at Atlanta University by college president Rufus Early Clement.
 Many scholars expressed outrage, prompting Atlanta University to provide Du Bois with a lifelong pension and the title of professor emeritus.
 Arthur Spingarn remarked that Du Bois spent his time in Atlanta "battering his life out against ignorance, bigotry, intolerance and slothfulness, projecting ideas nobody but he understands, and raising hopes for change which may be comprehended in a hundred years."

 Turning down job offers from Fisk and Howard, Du Bois re-joined the NAACP as director of the Department of Special Research.
 Surprising many NAACP leaders, Du Bois jumped into the job with vigor and determination.
 During his 10−years hiatus, the NAACP's income had increased fourfold, and its membership had soared to 325,000 members.